-- THE EISENHOWER ACADEMY, a summer institute for teachers, will be held July 14 - 19, 2013 at Gettysburg College and Eisenhower National Historic Site.
-This professional development opportunity is sponsored by the National Park Service, Gettysburg College, and Mount St. Mary's University and presents an in-depth perspective of Dwight D. Eisenhower as president and world leader.
+- THE EISENHOWER ACADEMY, a summer institute for teachers, will be held July 6 - 11, 2014 at Gettysburg College and Eisenhower National Historic Site.
+This professional development opportunity is sponsored by the National Park Service, Gettysburg College, Mount St. Mary's University, and The Dwight D. Eisenhower Society and presents an in-depth perspective of Dwight D. Eisenhower as president and world leader.

 TEACHING THE 1950s: IKE & COLD WAR AMERICA

 Academy sessions introduce effective strategies for teaching the Cold War in the classroom and include: